The Amazigh People of Morocco & Morocco People in General

 Amazigh music is an integral part of their cultural identity, with each region having its unique style.
 Traditional instruments include the bendir (a type of frame drum), ghaita (a type of reed flute), and lotar (a lute-like instrument).
 Music is often accompanied by dancing, and one of the most famous Amazigh dances is the Ahwach, performed during communal celebrations and festivals.

-Another popular dance is the Ahouach and Ahidus, where dancers form circles, moving rhythmically to the beat of the drums and chanting poetry.
+Another popular dance is the Ahouach y Ahidus, where dancers form circles, moving rhythmically to the beat of the drums and chanting poetry.
 These dances are not just a form of entertainment but are a way of expressing communal unity and cultural pride.

 Clothing and Jewelry